raj-saxena/My-Technical-Learnings/React-JS/Udemy-react-redux/README.md

 * `Reducer`
 	- A function that reduces a piece of the application state.
 	- There could be as many reducers as the components that have state.
-	- Reducers accept a 'state' and 'action' as argument
+	- Reducers accept a 'state' and 'action' as argument.
+	- Reducers are combined together

 * `Containers`
 	- __Smart containers__ have connection to data.